spectre-app/www/content/blog/2021-10-31-spectre-ios-launch.md

 - Tap the message and enter your master password to export your user from Master Password into Spectre,
 - Spectre should now open and your user should be imported and ready for use,
 - Just sign in to your new Spectre user and find all of your old Master Password sites with all of their details intact.

+With Spectre now available on iPhone and iPad, it will soon be coming to the other platforms.
+The goal is still to make Spectre available from any of your devices, so you can get to your passwords no matter what, where or why.

 ## What's new?